sd2k9/tools/README.md

 dedicate project, but maybe enough to be of interest to others too.

-Git
----
-Wrapper around command line git for my common used commands, which I tend to forget

-Language: Bash

 alice-box-control
 -----------------
 Controls an Alice DSL Router Box